Grace Ayensu-Danquah

 Grace Ayensu-Danquah (born 10 May 1967) is a Ghanaian gender advocate, humanitarian surgeon and a politician who is a member of the National Democratic Congress (NDC).
 She is the Member of Parliament for the Essikado-Ketan constituency.
+She operates a private surgical facility in Accra, Ghana, and is the founder of Healing Hands Organization, an NGO dedicated to providing medical and surgical care to underserved populations.

-Early life
+Early life and education

 Ayensu-Danquah was born on Wednesday, 10 May 1967 and grew up in Essikado in the Western Region of Ghana.

-Education

-Ayensu-Danquah had her O-level at Holy Child High School and A-level at Archbishop Porter Girls' Secondary School in May, 1984 and May, 1986 respectively.
+Ayensu-Danquah had her O-level at Holy Child High School and A-level at Archbishop Porter Girls' Secondary School in May 1984 and May 1986 respectively.

-She had her tertiary education at University of Southern California in May, 1995 where she received her Bachelor's Degree.
-She again had her Masters in Public Health at Johns Hopkins University in May, 2001.
+She had her tertiary education at University of Southern California where she received her Bachelor's Degree in biology on 5 May 1995.
+She also has Doctorate of Medicine at University of Wisconsin May 2000.
+She further pursued her Masters in Public Health at Johns Hopkins University and completed in May 2001.

-She also has Doctorate of Medicine at University of Wisconsin May, 2000.

-Ayensu-Danquah obtained her Humanitarian Assistance certificate from Johns Hopkins University School of Public Health in April, 2001.
-She also obtained her Surgical Sub-Specialty certificate from University of California, San Diego in May, 2008.
+Ayensu-Danquah obtained her Humanitarian Assistance certificate from Johns Hopkins University School of Public Health in April 2001.
+She also obtained her Surgical Sub-Specialty certificate from University of California, San Diego in May 2008.

+Medical career

+Ayensu-Danquah is a double board-certified surgeon specializing in general surgery, trauma, burns, and reconstructive surgery.
+She has practiced medicine in the United States, holding licenses in several states including California, Michigan, and Maryland.
+She is the founder of the Healing Hands Organization, a non-governmental organization that provides free medical and surgical care to underserved communities in Ghana, as well as medical equipment to rural health facilities.

+In academia, she has served as a lecturer at the University of Cape Coast Medical School and as a faculty member affiliated with the Center for Global Surgery at the University of Utah.

+She is also a fellow of several professional bodies, including the American College of Surgeons and the Ghana College of Physicians and Surgeons.